htihospitality/re-dash/README.md

 ### Workflow

-Fork then clone this repository to a local folder like `~/src/re-dash`
+Fork, then clone this repository to a local folder like `~/src/re-dash`

 If you don't already have a ClojureDart/re-dash project you can copy one of the sample projects to start hacking: